cabforum/servercert/docs/Bylaws.md

 ### Labelling

-F2F meeting participants will have the opportunity to label themselves as desiring not to be photographed by indicating “Photograph Privacy Requested” when they register or joinat  a F2F meeting.
+F2F meeting participants will have the opportunity to label themselves as desiring not to be photographed by indicating “Photograph Privacy Requested” when they register at a F2F meeting.
 The list of participants will include a “Photograph Privacy Requested” next to the participant’s name and will be available to all F2F meeting participants.

 ### Official Photography